-The surrounding area of Lichtenburg was only occupied from the 1850s as resources were few and Lichtenburg was established in 1873.
+The surrounding area of Lichtenburg was only occupied from the 1850s as resources were few and the town was established in 1873.
 During the South African War 1899-1902, a number of skirmishes took place in the larger region.
 The area included concentration camps and the famous battle of Mafikeng took place close-by.
 Lichtenburg is also home to the infamous General Koos de la Rey.
 The town was the seat of the local Senator, and he died in 1914 on his way home from a meeting in parliament about South Africa's participation in World War I. During the 1920s the town experienced a diamond rush that lasted 10 years.
 Today Lichtenburg is known for cattle and crop farming (e.g., Bergh 1998; Scholtz & Theron 2000; van der Walt 2013; Coetzee 2017).
+The project area nearby Lichtenburg was utilised for grazing or agricultural fields since the 1900s (van Schalkwyk 2021).